asabuncuoglu13/equitable-ai-cookbook/docs/cicd/003-detect-bias.md

-# Bias Detection througjout the Pipeline
+# Bias Detection throughout the Pipeline

 Monitoring, detecting and evaluating bias throughout an ML development pipeline is crucial for ensuring fairness and equity in your models.
 Here’s a structured approach to incorporating bias evaluation and continuous monitoring in your pipeline, along with recommended tools and libraries.